SAMe: A Semantic Anatomy Mapping Engine for Robotic Ultrasound: Results

-In this real-robot setting, the full SAMe initialization formulation improved practical scan onset beyond the geometry-only baseline (Table~\ref{tab:liver_kidney_accuracy}).
-Under a directly comparable single-target evaluation, centroid-based initialization exceeded the baseline for both liver (86.7\% versus 46.7\%) and kidney (80.0\% versus 73.3\%), with the highest organ-hit rates across all four evaluated targets reaching 88.0\% for liver and 80.0\% for kidney; when any of the four targets yielded a usable initialization (\textbf{SAMe Hit}), organ-level success rose to 97.3\% and 81.7\%, respectively.
-Beyond organ access, SAMe further enables anatomy-level matching that the baseline cannot assess: in the liver, centroid targeting achieved the highest anatomy-match rate (66.7\%), whereas peripheral or boundary-sensitive targets such as the dome and gallbladder fossa were harder to match precisely; kidney targets showed a narrower anatomy-match range (51.7--71.7\%).
-Together, these results show that the anatomy-aware initialization scheme improves not only where the robot aims and the probability of a usable first view, but also the capacity to resolve anatomical subregions within the scanned organ.
+At the trial level, centroid-based SAMe initialization substantially outperformed the body-keypoint baseline for both liver (86.7\% vs.\ 46.7\%) and kidney (80.0\% vs.\ 73.3\%); allowing any anatomy-aware candidate to count as a hit (\textbf{SAMe Hit}) further raised coverage to 97.3\% and 83.3\%, respectively (Table~\ref{tab:liver_kidney_accuracy}).
+Beyond organ access, SAMe uniquely supports anatomy-level matching, which body-keypoint heuristics cannot assess: centroid targeting achieved the highest liver anatomy-match rate (66.7\%), whereas peripheral or boundary-sensitive landmarks such as the dome and gallbladder fossa were harder to match; kidney targets showed a narrower match range (51.7--71.7\%).
+Together, these results indicate that anatomy-aware initialization improves not only where the robot aims and the probability of a usable first view, but also the capacity to resolve anatomical subregions within the scanned organ.

-To examine robustness under body-habitus extremes, we further stratified four boundary cases by BMI into a low-BMI group (BMI $<$ 20) and a high-BMI group (BMI $\geq$ 30).
-Because SAMe anchors internal targets to a skeletal representation rather than to surface geometry alone, its preserved organ-level access in these cases would indicate that the initialization prior remains usable despite large variation in external body shape.
-The subgroup results are summarized in Table~\ref{tab:bmi_boundary}.

-These boundary-case patterns are consistent with the design of SAMe's rig-anchored anatomical prior.
-ARI maps the external body observation into an MHR-aligned rest-rig state, constructs a shared anatomical coordinate system from stable skeletal cues, and predicts organ placement and anisotropic scale through skeleton-conditioned prior regression.
-ATI then uses the body surface for contact-candidate generation, normal--ray alignment, and target-directed probe entry.
-Overall, SAMe showed greater stability than the baseline, particularly in the low-BMI group.